 The structure of the dairy industry in developed countries has continued to evolve as production efficiency has risen.
 Industry consolidation is the norm, with reduced herd numbers, increased herd sizes, and adoption of specialized management practices that encourage higher productivity.

 Artificial insemination (through the commercial distribution of frozen semen) is the preferred method of reproductive management in most dairy operations.
-In fact, 45% of USA dairy operators in 1996 reported that no breeding bulls were present on their farms.
-The use of genetically elite sires has contributed to increases of >150 kg/yr in genetic merit for milk production.
+In fact, 45% of US dairy operators in 1996 reported that no breeding bulls were present on their farms, and since then the proportion has increased dramatically.
+The use of genetically elite sires has contributed to increases of >150 kg/year in genetic merit for milk production.
 Declining fertility has accompanied advancements in genetic merit.
 Dairy farms commonly record herd conception rates of <40%.
 Technologies such as embryo transfer, rapid hormonal assays, controlled breeding programs that use reproductive hormones, and ultrasonography are used increasingly on modern dairy farms.